Introduction: Normalizing Carbon Steels

 Like all facets of heat treating carbon steels, maximizing the success of normalizing depends on a prior knowledge of the material data.
 What is the steel's specific critical temperature?
 If this information is not known, then an educated guess can be made based on the iron / carbon phase diagram above.
 There, it states that the low end of the transformation range of carbon steels is 1333°F. The color chart also states that steel glows somewhere between dull red and cherry red at 1300°F. So, getting the steel up to a temperature that makes it glow bright red or into the orange range, tells us that we are in the austenetic range.

-- Heat the steel slowly and uniformly.
+- Heat the steel slowly and uniformly,

 - Hold the steel at its transformation range for a suitable time.
-(Roughly 1 hour / 1" of thickness)
+(Roughly 1 hour / 1" of thickness),

-- Cool in open air.
+- Cool in open air to room temperature.

 If there is one term that stands out more than any other in relation to normalizing, it is "uniformity".
 This is the key to normalizing in all facets of the process.

 Uniform cooling requires total flow of air on all sides of the steel.
 An obstruction can restrict or accelerate cooling on that side which will alter the desired uniformity of the grain structure.
-Prop or hang the piece to reduce contact with any obstructing surfaces.

 Some helpful tricks for cooling uniformly include: building a quick wire frame that suspends the piece in air, propping the metal on something heat resistant like a fire brick, or, if the piece has any holes , hanging the piece on a wire.